cbhl/cbhl.github.com/source/_posts/2013-06-20-please-dont-post-your-grad-photo-proofs-to-facebook.markdown

 cubic) interpolation, and waiting for an order before doing touch-ups.

-What drove me over the edge, and led me to write this post at 3 AM, is the one person -- someone who I otherwise deeply respect, technically -- chose to *crop the watermark out of the photo*.
+What drove me over the edge, and led me to write this post at 3 AM, is the one person -- someone who I otherwise deeply respect, technically -- that chose to *crop the watermark out of the photo*.
 First, the cropping completely ruins the framing and composition of the photo.
 Second, the whole point of the watermark is to deter you from using the proof for unintended uses -- such as,